Here's a practical guide to help you stop comparing yourself to others and live a happy and peaceful life.

 Comparing our lives with others is foolish.
 But finding inspiration and learning from others is entirely wise.
 Work hard to learn the difference.
 Humbly ask questions of the people you admire or read biographies as inspiration.

-We ought to strive to be the best possible versions of ourselves not only for our own selves but for the benefit and contribution we can offer to others.
-Work hard to take care of yourself physically, emotionally, and spiritually.
+We ought to strive to be the best possible versions of ourselves not only for our own selves, but for the benefit and contribution we can offer to others.
+Work hard on improving yourself.
+Take care of yourself physically, emotionally, and spiritually.
 Commit to growing a little bit each day.
 And learn to celebrate the little advancements you are making without comparing them to others.